NoahOConnor44/AdvAlgoProject/README.md

 Output: Edges of the metric steiner tree in format [[v1,v2], [v2,v3]]

+## Problem 4: The 2-approximation for metric Travelling Salesman Problem

+Input: A weighted, undirected graph in edge list format from file 'weighted_graph.txt'.
+The input file should be placed in the same directory as the code file.

+Output: The result is in format [v1 --> v2 --> ... --> v1] and the cost of the tour.
+Intermediate results such as number of nodes, Minimum Spanning tree of the input graph and Euler Circuit are also displayed.

+Command: Included a script file to execute the '2-approx_metricTSP.cpp' file.
+The name of the script file is '2TSP.sh'.
+Execute the following command.
+./2TSP.sh

 ## Problem 5.
 The 3/2-approximation (Christofides) for the metric Traveling Salesman problem